Toll road

-A toll road, also known as a tollway, or (mainly in the US) a turnpike, pike or expressway, is a public or private road for which a fee (or toll) is assessed for passage.
+A toll road, also known as a tollway, or (mainly in the US) a turnpike or pike, is a public or private road for which a fee (or toll) is assessed for passage.
 It is a form of road pricing typically implemented to help recoup the costs of road construction and maintenance.

-Toll roads have existed in some form since antiquity, with tolls levied on passing travelers on foot, wagon, or horseback; a practice that continued with the automobile, and many modern tollways charge fees for motor vehicles exclusively.
+Toll roads have existed in some form since antiquity, with tolls levied on passing travelers on foot, wagon, or horseback, a practice that continued with the automobile, and many modern tollways charge fees for motor vehicles exclusively.
 The amount of the toll usually varies by vehicle type, weight, or number of axles, with freight trucks often charged higher rates than cars.

 Tolls are often collected at toll plazas, toll booths, toll houses, toll stations, toll bars, toll barriers, or toll gates.
 Some toll collection points are automatic, and the user deposits money in a machine which opens the gate once the correct toll has been paid.
 To cut costs and minimise time delay, many tolls are collected with electronic toll collection equipment which automatically communicates with a toll payer's transponder or uses automatic number-plate recognition to charge drivers by debiting their accounts.

 Criticisms of toll roads include the time taken to stop and pay the toll, and the cost of the toll booth operators—up to about one-third of revenue in some cases.
 Automated toll-paying systems help minimise both of these.
 Others object to paying "twice" for the same road, namely in fuel taxes and in tolls.

 In addition to toll roads, toll bridges and toll tunnels are also used by public authorities to generate funds to repay the cost of building the structures.
 Some tolls are set aside to pay for future maintenance or enhancement of infrastructure, or are applied as a general fund by local governments, not being earmarked for transport facilities.
 This is sometimes limited or prohibited by central government legislation.
 Also, road congestion pricing schemes have been implemented in a limited number of urban areas as a transportation demand management tool to try to reduce traffic congestion and air pollution.